pymor/pymor/docs/source/tutorial_projection.rst

 Solving the Model
 -----------------

-Now that we have our FOM and a reduce space :math:`V_N` spanned by `basis`, we can project the |Model|.
+Now that we have our FOM and a reduced space :math:`V_N` spanned by `basis`, we can project the |Model|.
 However, before doing so, we need to understand how actually solving the FOM works.
 Let's take a look at what :meth:`~pymor.models.interface.Model.solve` actually does: